 Fiber is most commonly linked to whole grains and legumes.
 When properly prepared, whole grains and legumes can be a healthy source of dietary fiber.
 But what about those who follow a paleo diet, or avoid grains and legumes due to allergies or sensitivities?

 It is possible, and dare I say not even that difficult, to meet dietary fiber requirements with fruits, vegetables, seeds, and nuts.
 If you eat multiple servings of fruits and vegetables per day, you are likely at or close to the daily requirements.
 And if you are eating a varied selection of fruits and vegetables, it’s likely that you are getting a good mix of soluble and insoluble fiber.
+I´ts important to maintain an overall health, this is why you should try using a waist shaper that way you will maintain a good body posture.

 Paleo-friendly foods that are particularly high in fiber include avocado, berries, most squash, cruciferous veggies, citrus fruits, and nuts.